Geology

 Z OffsetDoubleTranslates the ellipsoid along the Z axis.

-Display Variogram LinesBooleanAllows the user to display lines aligned with the variography ellipsoid.
+Display Variogram LinesBooleanControls whether lines aligned with the variography ellipsoid are displayed.

 Line ScaleDoubleA scalar that sets the length of the variogram lines relative to the scale of the ellipsoid.

-Primary Ratio ColorColorThe color of the primary ratio axis.
+Primary Ratio ColorColorThe solid color of the primary ratio axis.

-Secondary Ratio ColorColorThe color of the secondary ratio axis.
+Secondary Ratio ColorColorThe solid color of the secondary ratio axis.

-Tertiary Axis ColorColorThe color of the tertiary axis.
+Tertiary Axis ColorColorThe solid color of the tertiary axis.

 Drill Guide